 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Denise Brown, Enforcement Programs and Services; Bureau of Alcohol, Tobacco, Firearms and Explosives, U.S. Department of Justice; 99 New York Avenue NE, Washington, DC 20226; telephone (202) 648-7070.

 Start Supplemental Information

-The Attorney General is responsible for enforcing the provisions of the Gun Control Act of 1968 (GCA), 18 U.S.C.
-Chapter 44.
+The Attorney General is responsible for enforcing the provisions of the Gun Control Act of 1968 (GCA), title 18, United States Code (U.S.C.), chapter 44.
 He has delegated that responsibility to the Director of ATF, subject to the direction of the Attorney General and the Deputy Attorney General.
 28 CFR 0.130(a).
 ATF has promulgated regulations that implement the provisions of the GCA in 27 CFR part 478.

 Section 922(g) of the GCA prohibits certain persons from shipping or transporting any firearm in interstate or foreign commerce, or receiving any firearm which has been shipped or transported in interstate or foreign commerce, or possessing any firearm in or affecting commerce.
 These prohibitions apply to any person who—

 (1) Has been convicted in any court of a crime punishable by imprisonment for a term exceeding one year;

 (3) Is an unlawful user of or addicted to any controlled substance;